 Therefore, the more files we have on a site, the more HTTP requests our browser must make.
 The more requests there are, the slower the site will load.
 Large files slow things down even more, and high definition images and videos are the worst culprits.
 Hotels marketers love high definition images and videos!

 WordPress is a database-driven CMS system, meaning that all of the content on our site (such as pages, blog posts, and pictures) is stored in databases.
 Over time, databases become bloated with junk, including old pictures and deleted posts that slow down our websites.
-Bee Loud has a protocol for regular database cleanups.
+We have a protocol for regular database cleanups.

-Bee Loud also audits and fixes broken links on our websites monthly.
+We also audit and fix broken links on our websites monthly.

 Phew… that’s a lot, huh?
 One less thing for you, savvy GM, to worry about.